Running plateaus and their causes

 A lot of runners just run.
 For some people that works but adding the right kinds of strength training can benefit any runner.
 Focusing on exercises to activate and strengthen your glutes, abs, quads, hamstrings, calves, and hip flexors can make a huge difference in your running.

 Runners at every level go through plateaus but there is always something new you can try to escape them and get better.
-Spring is an ideal time to refocus, so get out there, create a new goal and make some changes.
+Hitting a running plateau is an ideal time to refocus, so get out there, create a new goal, and make some changes.